-On June 10, 2010, the District entered into a new service agreement to provide fire protection and emergency services with the City of Greeley, Colorado (the "City") based on the number of calls in the District and property values.
+On June 10, 2010, the District entered into a service agreement to provide fire protection and emergency services with the City of Greeley, Colorado (the "City") based on the number of calls in the District and property values.
 The contract term is for 10 years, beginning January 1, 2011 through December 31, 2020, unless terminated earlier.
 The contract may be renewable upon mutually agreeable terms negotiated and agreed upon prior to the annual budget meetings of both parties no later than the ninth year of the contract.
-The District paid \$584,604 during 2018 to the City under the terms of this agreement.
+The District paid \$736,256 during 2019 to the City under the terms of this agreement.
+On October 31, 2019, the service agreement was amended to extend the terms of the contract up to 10 years, through December 31, 2030, unless terminated earlier.